apeuvotepf/API_project/README.md

 ## Run the application

 In order to run the application, you first need to have a key to access the IMDb API.
-Just create an account : https://imdb-api.com/ and then create a `.env` file with the following line `API_KEY="YOUR_API_KEY`.
+Just create an account : https://imdb-api.com/ and then create a `.env` file with the following line : `API_KEY="YOUR_API_KEY"`.
 The `.gitignore` file specified that you don't want to push `.env` files to GitHub so that your key isn't public.

 You are now ready to launch the app !